zomia-bootcamp/Objects/README.md

 Open [./exercises/fasterSpaceship.js](./exercises/fasterSpaceship.js) and follow the instructions.

 ## Accessing Properties

-There are two ways we can access an object’s property.
-Let’s explore the first way— dot notation, `.`.
+There are two ways to access an object's property.
+Let's explore the first way: dot notation (`.`).

-You’ve used dot notation to access the properties and methods of built-in objects and data instances:
+You have already used dot notation to access properties and methods of built-in objects and data instances:

 ```js 'hello'.length; // Returns 5 ```
 With property dot notation, we write the object’s name, followed by the dot operator and then the property name (key):